kupferlauncher/kupfer/Documentation/Manual.rst

 ......

 An Action represents a command using a direct object and an optional indirect object.
-One example is ``objects.Show`` that will open its direct object (which must be a file), with its default viewer.
+One example is ``kupfer.obj.fileactions.Open`` that will open its direct object (which must be a file), with its default viewer.

 Actions are the most versatile parts of Kupfer, since they can define ways to use objects together.
 They also have to decide, which types of